cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 ``--duration``
 """"""""""""""

-This param lets administrators configure the default value for the duration of a raid room if ``--duration`` is omitted in :ref:`rrcreate`.
+This param lets administrators and managers configure the default value for the duration of a raid room if ``--duration`` is omitted in :ref:`rrcreate`.

 ``--max-duration``
 """"""""""""""""""

-This param lets administrators configure the soft cap for the duration of a raid room that a user can request by using the ``--duration`` param in :ref:`rrcreate`.
+This param lets administrators and managers configure the soft cap for the duration of a raid room that a user can request by using the ``--duration`` param in :ref:`rrcreate`.

 The hard cap for the longest duration of a room is set to 1 year.